-- 17.05 The Employer agrees, during the term of the Collective Agreement, to contribute on behalf of participating eligible full-time employees who have completed three (3) months of employment in the active employ of the Employer towards the premium coverage under the insurance plans set out above subject to their respective terms and conditions including any enrolment requirements.
-Should any plan have a longer service qualifier it shall be removed as soon as the plan is up for modification or renewal. - In the event of a layoff, provided the employee deposits with the Home their share of insured benefits for the succeeding month (save for weekly indemnity for which laid off employee are not eligible) the Employer shall pay its share of the insured benefits premium for a period of up to three (3) months from the end of the month in which the layoff occurs, or until the laid off employee is employed elsewhere, whichever comes first.
+- 17.07 The Employer may substitute another carrier for any of the foregoing plans (other than O.H.I.P.) provided that the level of benefits conferred thereby are not decreased.
+The Employer will advise the Union of any change in carrier or underwriter at least sixty (60) days prior to implementing a change in carrier. - 17.08 The Employer agrees, during the term of the Collective Agreement, to contribute on behalf of participating eligible full time employees who have completed three (3) months of employment in the active employ of the Employer towards the premium coverage under the insurance plans set out above subject to their respective terms and conditions including any enrolment requirements.
+Should any plan have a longer service qualifier it shall be removed as soon as the plan is up for modification or renewal. - 17.09 The term "dependent" shall mean an employee's spouse and any children who are unmarried and under the age of twenty-one (21) years, full time students and under the age of twenty-five (25) years, or dependents due to physical or mental disability. - 17.10 In the event of a layoff, provided the employee deposits with the Home her share of insured benefits for the succeeding month(s) (save for weekly indemnity for which laid off employee are not eligible) the Employer shall pay its share of the insured benefits premium for a period of up to three (3) months from the end of the month in which the lay off occurs, or until the laid off employee is employed elsewhere, whichever comes first. - 17.11 (applies to part-time only)